Every website needs a regular website content review as part of its ongoing maintenance. Here’s the easy guide to what, how and when to do one.

 The content is perfect the way it is.

 The content still has life in it, but it could do with a few tweaks to refresh it.
-Add new images, add better links to internal pages, improve the SEO, add links to external resources, and make it more reader friendly with better formatting.

 Most long-term sites have duplicate or thin content.
 Even in the best of websites if you have written about the same topic lots and lots of times things begin to blend into each other.